munificent/game-programming-patterns/book/event-queue.markdown

 We're in good shape to do that now that we have three critical pieces already:

 1. The code for requesting a sound is decoupled from the code that plays it.

 2. We have a queue for marshalling between the two.

 3. The queue is completely encapsulated from the rest of the program.

-All that's left is to make the method that modify the queue -- `playSound()` and `update()` -- thread-safe.
+All that's left is to make the methods that modify the queue, `playSound()` and `update()`, thread-safe.
 Normally, I'd whip up some concrete code to do that, but since this is a book about architecture, I don't want to get mired in the details of any specific API.

 Threaded code is particularly difficult to show in small examples.
 There are a lot of subtle corner cases that are easy to get wrong, and even trivial threading problems spur endless debate about the best way to do it.
 Mutex?
 Semaphor?
 Condition variables?
 Critical section?